How To Discuss Failures & Weaknesses In MBA Essays [Ellin Lolis’ Top Tips]

 I was humbled when I failed to implement a product’s preparation process at a retail store during a consulting project, leading to sales loss risks – besides client dissatisfaction.
 Later, the store’s manager eliminated parts of the process, completely redesigning it.
 His idea initially seemed like unfounded nonsense, as necessary data wasn’t being collected.
 However, the manager insisted on its success, so I tested his idea in two other stores: it was indeed agiler while maintaining effectiveness.
 I learned that listening to others is essential, even when our opinions diverge.
 The manager’s idea was subsequently shared with 300+ stores.”

 As you can see, all of these elements must be present to tell an effective and compelling story about failure.
-If one or more of these is unclear or missing altogether, you may not be able to make an effective case.
+If one or more of these are unclear or missing altogether, you may not be able to make an effective case.

 Tip #3: Strengths and Weaknesses Complement Each Other